frytg/utility/storage-s3/README.md

 - [objectExists](https://jsr.io/@frytg/storage-s3/doc/~/objectExists)
 - [listObjects](https://jsr.io/@frytg/storage-s3/doc/~/listObjects)

 Also see all options in the [MinIO API documentation](https://min.io/docs/minio/linux/developers/javascript/API.html).
-They can be used by importing the `client` object.
+They can be used by importing the `Client` object.

 ## Author